YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	return -1
     }

+In the documentation:

-In the following documentation, error codes specific to each function are noted.
+- Error codes specific to each function are noted.
 However, common errors can also be returned.
-For example, while the `Go BufferT GetValStr()`_ method can return INVSTRLEN, it can also return errors from the underlying engine, e.g., GVUNDEF.
+For example, while the `Go BufferT GetValStr()`_ method can return INVSTRLEN, it can also return errors from the YottaDB engine, e.g., GVUNDEF.
+- An error name such as INVSTRLEN refers to the underlying error, whether application code reads the numeric value or the string.

 Go Symbolic Constants
 =====================